ronancpl/HeavenMS/docs/feature_list.md

 Skills:

-* Some skills behaving oddly have been patched, such as Steal, Venomous Star/Stab and Mystic Doors.
+* Some skills behaving oddly have been patched, such as Steal, Venomous Star/Stab, Heal and Mystic Doors.
 * Maker skill features properly developed.
 * Improved current Battleship skill, now showing the HP properly on buff tab and making visible for others after changing maps.
 * Server is using heuristics to calculate fee costs for the Maker (errors sums up to 8k mesos, reagent errors stacks up comformant with it's level).